• Skip to primary navigation

 STEP 3: When the butter is melted, add a clove of minced garlic and stir for one minute.
 Add about a cup and a half of cooked lobster meat and stir just until everything is nice and heated through.

-lobster warming in butter
+Cooked lobster pieces warming in butter.

 STEP 4: Add the cooked pasta to the skillet and give everything a toss.